pixiephreak/pixiephreak.github.io/README.md

 Project first goal is to optimize portfolio site (index.html) in order to acheive acheive a score of 90+ using Google's Pagespeed Insights tool.

-The other goal is to achieve jank free moving pizza animation on pizza.html qith a consistent rate of 60 FPS.
+The other goal is to achieve jank free moving pizza animation on pizza.html qith a consistent rate of 60 FPS and to achieve a response of less than 5ms when resizing the pizzas using the slider.

 **Overview**